dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 ### Non-Dislosure of Relationship

-Each party agrees that it will not disclose, either expressly or by implication, the existence of this document or the relationship created between the parties.
+Each party agrees that it will not disclose, directly or indirectly, the existence of this document or the relationship created between the parties.

 ### Termination for Convenience

 Any party may terminate this document by providing written notice to the other parties `30 days` in advance.
-If this document is terminated for convenience by any party, the obligation of confidentiality will survive the termination for a period of `one year`.
+If this document is terminated early by any party, for any reason, the obligation of confidentiality will survive the termination for a period of `one year`.

 ## General